Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Suitable For:

 American Bulldogs are versatile and can adapt to life on a farm, in a family home, or as a competitor in canine sports.
-Whichever use you have for your Bulldog, it’s important to train and socialize it well to ensure it’s comfortable with other pets and family members.
+Whichever use you have for your Bulldog, it’s important to train and socialize them to ensure they’re comfortable with other pets and family members.
+They get along with children but must be supervised when interacting with them to prevent accidental injuries.

 Pitbull Overview

-As mentioned, the Pitbull is not one breed but a group of breeds that share bully or pit characteristics.
-The American Pit Bull Terrier, one of the most recognized of the Pitbull types, was created when breeders combined Bulldogs for their strength with terriers for their gamesmanship.
+As mentioned, the Pitbull is not one breed but a group of dogs with Bully or Pit characteristics.
+The American Pit Bull Terrier, one of the most recognized Pitbull types, was created when breeders combined Bulldogs for their strength with Terriers for their gamesmanship.

-Originally called “bull and terrier,” these dogs were then used for blood sports like bull and bear baiting.
-Once these sports were banned by animal welfare laws, pit owners turned their dogs on each other with dog-fighting.
-Other than blood sports, Pitbulls may be used as catch dogs, working dogs, police dogs, and therapy dogs.
+Originally called the “Bull and Terrier,” the Pibull was used for blood sports like bull and bear baiting.
+Once animal welfare laws banned these sports, some used them for dogfighting.
+Pitbulls make excellent pets, working dogs, police dogs, and therapy dogs.

-The American Pit Bull Terrier is the only “true pit,” but the other pit types that are included in the Pitbull category include the American Staffordshire Terrier, the Staffordshire Bull Terrier, the American Bully, and sometimes, the American Bulldog.
+The American Pit Bull Terrier is the only “true Pit,” but other dogs included in the Pitbull category include the American Staffordshire Terrier, the Staffordshire Bull Terrier, the American Bully, and sometimes the American Bulldog.

 Personality

-Because the Pitbull can include a variety of bully breeds, their personalities can vary widely.
-They share many similarities to American Bulldogs, however, such as strength, athleticism, sociability, and wariness of strangers.
-Because of their gameness, Pitbulls may have a higher prey drive and may not readily accept new pets.
+Because Pitbulls can include a variety of bully breeds, their personalities can vary widely.
+However, they share many similarities with American Bulldogs, such as their strength, athleticism, sociability, and wariness of strangers.
+Because of their lineage, Pitbulls have a higher prey drive and may not readily accept new pets.

 Exercise

 As athletic, working dogs, Pitbulls require a lot of exercise to stave off boredom.
-Depending on the specific breeds, these dogs excel at canine sports like rallies, agility courses, and protection sports.
+They excel at canine sports like rallies, agility courses, and protection sports.
 They also make great companions for running or hiking.

 Training

-The Pitbull’s trainability largely depends on the breed, but overall, they are highly trainable with the right methods.
-Part of these dogs’ use in dogfighting is because of their loyalty to their owners.
-During a fight, they are loyal and less likely to redirect aggression on their owner.
-But given issues with perception, including breed-specific legislation, it’s vital that these dogs are trained well to avoid any issues with aggression toward dogs or humans.
+The Pitbull’s trainability largely depends on the breed, but overall, they are highly trainable.
+They were used in dogfighting because of their loyalty to their owners.
+During a fight, they were less likely to redirect aggression on their owner.
+However, given the issues with the perception of the dogs’ temperament, including breed-specific legislation, Pitbulls must be trained well to prevent any aggression toward dogs or humans.

 Health & Care

-The health of a Pitbull also depends on the specific breeds as well as the breeder.
-In the past—and to some degree in underground circles—Pitbulls were selected for their ability to fight and win instead of health or good temperament.
+When looking for a Pitbull, you must research the breeders thoroughly.
+In the past—and to some degree in underground circles—Pitbulls were selected for their ability to fight and win instead of for their health or good temperament.
 They’re also common with backyard breeders, so they may have genetic health conditions from unethical breeders.
-It’s important to take your Pitbull to the vet regularly for preventative care and to identify any potential health concerns.
+Taking your Pitbull to the vet regularly for preventative care and identifying any potential health concerns is important.

 pitbull eating